daniel-dsouza/psychic-octo-giggle/Home.md

 > (Dec 29 2021) Note to Nvidia users: Driver 495.46 works only with wine-7.x and dxvk-1.9.2.
 For some, it doesn't work at all.
 Alternatively, use 470 or 510 instead.

 > (Dec 15 2021) DXVK version `1.9.2L-3e64e1b` can cause cache corruption problems.
-We recommend using either `1.9.2L` or a newer DXVK version.
+We recommend using either `1.9.2L` or a newer version.